uos/rmagine_docs/docs/installation.md

 user@pc:~/rmagine/build$ make
 ```

 The path to OptiX-Headers should be specified with the CMake-Variable `OptiX_INCLUDE_DIR`.
-This can be done using ccmake, for example.
+This can be done using `ccmake`, for example.

 ### Bash Variable (Alternative)